Cricket Australia dropped by top sponsor Magellan after cheat storm

 Warner and Smith have been banned from top-level cricket for a year while Bancroft got nine months.

-"Their role as a 'Weet-Bix Kid' is to inspire millions of Aussie kids to be the best they can be.

-"Based on the ball-tampering incident and the findings of Cricket Australia's investigation, we are unable to continue our relationship with Steve Smith."

-Electronics giant LG on Wednesday dropped Warner as a brand ambassador and ASICS ended its relationship with him and Bancroft in a tweet.
+Electronics giant LG on Wednesday dropped Warner as a brand ambassador and ASICS ended its relationship with the players in a tweet.

 "As a result of last weekend's events in Cape Town involving members of the Australian men's cricket team and following the sanctions made by Cricket Australia, ASICS has terminated its sponsorship contracts with David Warner and Cameron Bancroft, effective immediately," it said.